 A designated solicitor with up to 30 years of experience

-What constitutes a birthing injury?
+What is a birthing injury negligence claim?

 Brain damage, usually from hypoxia, which can lead to conditions such as cerebral palsy and epilepsy;

 Placental injury; whether by poor diagnosis or inadequate handling and risk assessment;